RajaRakoto/plum-cli/README.md

 **Versioning**
 - 📜 `versioning` - Start ungit server.
-- 📜 `version-major` - Increments the major version number of your project.
-- 📜 `version-minor` - Increments the minor version number of your project.
-- 📜 `version-patch` - Increments the version patch number of your project.

 **npm Commands**
 - 📜 `npm-version:major` - Increments the major version number of your project using npm.